“Recognizing change is ordinary; Being the change is eXtraOrdinary.” – Naveen Lakkur

 Her support to Obama is said to be pivotal for the latter’s victory.
 During the late 80s and early 90s, when people recognized the change in television and the American culture, where sensationalism ruled the roost, she wanted to be the change that people were looking for.

 She played her innovation card well, went on to be a Little Extra, found therapeutic and inspiring themes in her talk shows, and her magazine.
 She helped people find their best selves.
 Oprah has taught people to accept other people that are not like them.
 While America recognized that women were a force to be reckoned in politics, entertainment, business, and other fields, Oprah was already teaching women to think, talk, study, exercise, and be leaders.

 One of the most powerful women in history, Oprah has been a Little Extra to put her talent, effort, and money for being the change for thousands of people to benefit the disadvantaged and uplift thousands which make her an eXtraOrdinary individual.

-Story 2 – Big Corporations Contribute by Being the Change
+Story 2 – Big Corporates Are Being the Change

 When the COVID-19 pandemic was sweeping across the world, some of the hardest-hit countries had to take drastic measures to fight the pandemic.
 When the virus entered India, on one side, people had to consider lockdown being planned by the government.
 Companies were shutting their offices and were asking their employees to go home and continue working remotely.